IRS Payment Plan

 Although the best way to settle your balance with the IRS is to pay it in full, this is not always an option for everyone with tax liability.
 Those who do not have immediate cash in-hand will look to other avenues of paying off their tax balance, such as refinancing their home, using credit, applying for an equity loan, or asking for help from family and friends.
 However, on the bright side, there are several options available to you if you are not able to make a full payment.

-Our tax professionals at GetATaxLawyer.com will have you fill out an IRS Form 9465 and advise one of five types of IRS installment agreements that is suitable for you.
+Our tax professionals in Southern California at GetATaxLawyer.com will have you fill out an IRS Form 9465 and advise one of five types of IRS installment agreements that is suitable for you.
 On your behalf, we then negotiate with the IRS the amount you would pay every month until your balance is cleared.
 You must adhere to the agreement with the IRS by making on-time monthly payments and being more vigilant in paying your taxes on time in the future.

 How Long Can You Do A Payment Plan with the IRS?